Artie Smith

-Artie Enlow Smith (born May 15, 1970) is an American former professional football defensive end in the National Football League (NFL) for the Cincinnati Bengals, San Francisco 49ers, and Dallas Cowboys.
+Artie Enlow Smith (born May 15, 1970) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Cincinnati Bengals, San Francisco 49ers, and Dallas Cowboys.
 He played college football for the Louisiana Tech Bulldogs and was selected by the 49ers in the fifth round of the 1993 NFL draft.

 Early life

 Smith attended Stillwater High School, where he was a two-time All-state selection at defensive end.
 He also played tight end and defensive tackle.
 He was a two-time All-conference selection in basketball.

 He accepted a football scholarship from Louisiana Tech University.
 As a senior, he finished with 81 tackles.
 He had 12 tackles against the University of Alabama.
 He had 9 tackles and blocked a field goal against the University of South Carolina.

 He also participated in track, where he was the Sun Belt Conference Discus throw champion as a junior in 1992.